techidaily/site-ai-editing-video/source/_posts/in-2024-how-to-use-obs-chroma-key-withwithout-green-screen.md

 Videos are an excellent way to share memories, tell stories, or just have some fun.
 But sometimes, you might want to trim a clip to make it shorter, edit out certain parts, or just give it a different look.
 Flexclip's video trimmer is a splendid way to do this in just a few steps:

 Step1 First, ensure you have a stable internet connection.
-Now, launch a browser of your choice on your PC and visit the[Flexclip Video Trimmer](https://www.flexclip.com/tools/trim-video/)website.
+Now, launch a browser of your choice on your PC and visit the [Flexclip Video Trimmer](https://www.flexclip.com/tools/trim-video/) website.

 Step2 Now, drag and drop your video clip or click the **“Browse Video”** option to find and upload the video from your computer in the supported MP4, M4V, MOV, or WEBM video formats.